 Salesforce Contact Object

-You can change this mapping or extend your contact data with more data-points that we have available.
-Not all SalesForce installations will have a place for all of our data.
+You can change this mapping or extend your mapped data with more data-points that we have available.
+Not all Salesforce installations will have a place for all of our data.
 The default fields above however are usually common in all installations.

-Every Contact in Salesforce must be associated with Account.
+Every Contact in Salesforce must be associated with an Account.

-You can change this name in your integration settings:
+You can change the auto-created Account name in your integration settings:

 Fundraise Up Supporter Object